 mkdir opal-home cp -r opal-x-dist/conf opal-home export OPAL_HOME=`pwd`/opal-home ./opal-x-dist/bin/opal

 Launch Opal.
-This step will create/update the database schema for Opal and will start Opal: see Regular Command.
+This step will create/update the database schema for Opal and will start Opal: see Server launch.

 Docker Image Installation¶